fermarsan/aixt/README.md

 cd aixt
 v aixt.v
 ```

+## Using Aixt
-and run it in Linux as:
+run it in a Linux-based system as:
 ```
 ./aixt <command> <device_or_board> <source_file>
 ```
-in Windows:
+or in Windows:
 ```
 aixt.exe <command> <device_or_board> <source_file>
 ```

-Example:
+### Running examples:
 ```
 ./aixt -t Emulator test.v
 ```